rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 This determines the TCP and UPD port that Geth will use for P2P traffic to communicate with other ETH1 nodes.
 If you have a specific setup where the default port of 30303 is not available, you can change it here.

+::: tip NOTE

+To make sure Geth can sync quickly, you may want to **open up the P2P port in your router's port forwarding setup**.
+Configure it to forward **port 30303** (or whichever port you specified) on both TCP and UDP to your machine's local IP address
+This way, other ETH1 clients can discover it and communicate with it from the outside.

+Each router has a different way of doing this, so **you'll need to check out your router's manual on how to set up port forwarding**.

 :::

 ::: tab Infura